pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_files.md

 ## List channel files

-Retrieve list of files uploaded to a channel.
+Retrieve a paginated list of files uploaded to a channel.

 ### Method(s)